Max Cooper - Meadows [Traum Schallplatten]. Video by One False Move.

 Blame that on Cooper's background.
 Raised in a town outside Belfast, Northern Ireland, as a child Cooper was sent to a Steiner school - the only mixed-religion school in the neighbourhood, but also one that pushed its pupils to be free spirits: independent and questioning, reflective and self-disciplined.
 And that's how, first DJing local student club Firefly during his university years in Nottingham, he simultaneously managed to earn a PhD in computational biology (genetics) and produce his first tracks.
 And how, while stacking up the hours as a genetics researcher for University College London, he wrote his first significant releases for German techno label Traum Schallplatten: the trilogy of "Serie" EPs, each taking a different scientific concept as inspiration, both musically and in the collaborative animated videos he commissioned from Andrew Brewer / Whiskas fX.

 Having retired his research job in 2010, Cooper is now established as one of the UK's most intriguing, prolific electronic acts.
-There's now eleven commissioned experimental animations with filmakers like the UK's Nick Cobby and Whiskas fX, France's Cedric De Smedt, Russia's Dmitry Zakharov and Italy's Vicetto, to accompany his music - and a fanbase that regularly offers up its own own visual take on his tracks.
-There's a heavily trafficked podcast series that includes two seminal mixes for Resident Advisor and XLR8R, John Digweed's Transitions show, the upcoming launch of the Magnetic Mag soundscape series, in which Cooper will release music inspired by the his favourite architectural space; Cooper's research efforts with the staff of noted music-software house Liine; and his back catalogue of nearly 60 original tracks and remixes ...
+There's now 15 commissioned experimental animations with filmakers like Germany's Henning M Lederer, the UK's Nick Cobby and Whiskas fX, France's Cedric De Smedt, Russia's Dmitry Zakharov and Italy's Vicetto, to accompany his music - and a fanbase that regularly offers up its own own visual take on his tracks.
+There's a heavily trafficked podcast series that includes two seminal mixes for Resident Advisor and XLR8R, John Digweed's Transitions show, the launch of the Magnetic Mag soundscape series, where Cooper released a hugely successful experimental podcast inspired by the British Library; Cooper's research efforts with the staff of noted music-software house Liine; his recent "4D sound" show in Amsterdam and his the soundtrack for Zaha Hadid's pitch for the Japan National Stadium, plus his back catalogue of nearly 60 original tracks and remixes ...
 With all this, Cooper has pushed beyond his early apprenticeship as a 4/4 techno producer to become something new and unique in the electronic landscape.

 As known now for visual experiments as his yearning and emotional reworks of huge acts like Au Revoir Simone and Hot Chip - and his more glitchy, experimental approach to working with traditional orchestral composers like Olafur Arnalds and Nils Frahm and rising Planet Mu-style mentalist Vaetxh - Cooper continues to evolve, absorb new influence, and change the rules for who electronic artists should work with, and how.
 The first producer outside of Richie Hawtin's Minus Records family invited to join Hawtin's prestigious booking agency, Clonk, he's also the first musician ever allowed to rework the music of Michael Nyman, seminal minimalist and one of the world's most identifiable soundtrack composers (The Piano, Gattaca).